deadlyeffect/sportsbook-bonus/README.md

 # sportsbook-bonus
 Offshore sportsbook bonus without KYC taxes

-Why use Draftkings or Fanduel when they limit you so fast when you can have no limits, better lines and no KYC or tax related information? http://betanysports.me
+Why use Draftkings, Fanduel, BetMGM, Caesers or Betrivers?
+Once you burn your bonuses they will limit you.
+Want better odds and no KYC or tax related information? http://betanysports.me